PeterR-msft/ArcEnabledServersGroupPolicy/README.md

 # Arc Deployment by GPO
-Arc GPO Deployment project contains the necessary files to onboard Non Azure machines to Azure Arc automatically, using a GPO
+Arc GPO Deployment project contains the necessary files to onboard Non Azure machines to Azure Arc automatically, using a GPO, either using a Service principal with a secret or a certificate.

 More information can be found [here](https://learn.microsoft.com/en-us/azure/azure-arc/servers/onboard-group-policy-service-principal-encryption)